Introduction: Building SaaS That Grows With You

 Prevention Strategies

 Rate limiting Cap requests per tenant per time period.
 Return 429 Too Many Requests when exceeded.
+For AI endpoints, implement token-based rate limits alongside request-based limits.

 Resource quotas Limit compute, storage, or feature usage per tier.
 Enforce at application level.